Cherreads

 Jing Shu smiled, her expression relaxed.
 "Of course."

-Some people just had to hit the wall before realizing they'd gone the wrong way.
+Some people just had to hit the wall before realizing they had gone the wrong way.

 Tank let out a deep breath of relief.
 "That's great."